 FCC RF Exposure Statement

 This device complies with FCC radiation exposure limits as set forth for an uncontrolled environment.

-When using the antennas listed below, this device should be installed and operated with a minimum separation distance of 20 cm between the radiator and your body.
+This device should be installed and operated with a minimum separation distance of 20 cm between the radiator and your body.